Endometriosis is a chronic condition where cells similar to endometrial cells (cells that line the uterus) grow outside of the uterus.

 Commonly, your doctor might recommend laparoscopic surgery to remove endometrial tissue.
-In some cases, your doctor might recommend a hysterectomy, perhaps removing of your ovaries as well.
+In some cases, your doctor might recommend a hysterectomy and perhaps removal of your ovaries as well.

+Although studies have yet to be conclusive, there are some indications that acupuncture could help some people living with endometriosis pain.
 To be sure of what acupuncture can and can’t do to treat endometriosis, more clinical research studies are necessary.

-There’s little risk to acupuncture from a trained acupuncturist.
+There’s little risk to acupuncture from a licensed acupuncturist.
 It might be an option for those who have not found treatment from other methods.

-You should also talk to your medical provider about your use of this treatment and the results you’re experiencing.
+You should also talk with your medical provider about your use of this treatment and the results you’re experiencing.